-In order to get divorced in New York State, the Supreme Court must deal with the issue of child support.
+In order to get divorced in New York State, the Supreme Court must deal with any issues of child support.
 If the parents are not married, child support is handled in the Family Court.
-If the parents were married subsequent petitions to modify, suspend, or enforce the initial child support order made in Supreme Court must, in the great majority of cases, must also be made in the Family Court.
+If the parents are divorced, subsequent petitions to modify, suspend, or enforce the initial child support order made in Supreme Court are usually made in the Family Court.

-Child Support Cases Are Handled in NY Family Court By Support Magistrates
+Child Support Cases Are Handled in Family Court By Support Magistrates

-Support Magistrates are not judges but in many respects act as judges.
-They are attorneys who have been appointed for 4 year terms to oversee child support cases.
-Support magistrates have limited powers.
+Support Magistrates are attorneys who have been appointed to oversee child support cases.
+Support Magistrates have limited powers.
 They can set an amount of child support, try contested child support cases, make paternity orders on consent or on inquest, modify, terminate or suspend a child support order, and can try violation cases.
 They can order DNA testing, award attorney fees, and sign subpoenas.

 Support magistrates do not have the power to decide contested paternity cases, do estoppel hearings, try child support cases where a defense of lack of visitation is asserted, or decide whether or not the presumption of legitimacy applies.

 All final orders of a Support Magistrate can be challenged by a party’s filing of written objections within 30 days (in some cases 35 days).
 Objections go to a Family Court Judge .
 The judge can affirm the magistrate’s order, modify it, or send it back to the magistrate for a re-trial with instructions about what the magistrate is supposed to do.
 If a party fails to make and file written objections within the time allowed, in almost all situations he or she will be out of luck.